scrubbbbs/cbird/doc/cbird-devel.md

 - -with type <x> , recognize enumerations as in params

 ### Indexing
+- file/directory name filters for inclusion/exclusion
 - store date-modified,size for better updating
 - also store container md5 (.zip) for faster updating/verifying
-- >64k frames per video
+- \>64k frames per video
 - capture more common errors in indexer
   - unsupported ICC profile
   - colordescriptor on grayscale image
 - console progress bar
 - error-log to file
 - store symlinks to prevent broken links later on
-- use idct scaling to speed up jpeg decompress (wip)
+- ~~use idct scaling to speed up jpeg decompress (wip)~~
-- file/directory name filters for inclusion/exclusion
 - ~~hard links handling~~ added in v0.6
   - ~~isJunction() exclusion from index~~
   - ~~exclusion from index (map inodes during scan)~~
 - ~~see if `skip_loop_filter` for h264 decoding is a good idea: about 20% faster decoding, unknown affect on hash quality~~ enabled in v0.6
 - ~~same with `SWS_AREA` rescaler instead of `SWS_BICUBIC`~~ enabled in v0.6
-- index videos with partition and merge approach to overcome ffmpeg limitations
+- index videos with partition and merge approach to overcome ffmpeg thread limitations

 ### Search
 - search tree for histograms
-- csv output for other tools, gui wrappers
+- csv/json output for other tools, gui wrappers
 - sort groups with closest matches first
 - fast block-averaging template match with threshold
 - ~~filter for hard/soft links~~ added in v0.6